dilan-dio4/easybase-website/_posts/2020-09-20-The-Best-Way-To-Add-A-Database-To-Your-React-React-Native-Apps.markdown

 Cloud databases are all-the-rage nowadays, especially with this new wave of wildly popular front-end frameworks including [Vue](https://vuejs.org/), [Angular](https://angular.io/), and [React](https://reactjs.org/).
 These modules have allowed beginners and exports turn their ideas into reality.
 Furthermore, they can deploy their applications on all kinds of devices.

-Furthormore, serverless computing have empowered developers with the ability to be exteremly agile in their technology stack.
+Furthermore, serverless computing have empowered developers with the ability to be extremely agile in their technology stack.
 These services make it easy to deploy cloud-native applications in a scalable and cost-effective manner.

 Let's take a look at Easybase's React library which creates a stateful and editable 'database array' in your React projects.
 This package works on both React and React Native.